pullashradha/InvestInEthiopia/README.md

 ## Setup/Installation Requirements

-This program can only be accessed on computer with Git and Atom software and npm, bower, and gulp globally installed.
+This program can only be accessed on a computer with Git and Atom software, and npm, bower, and gulp globally installed.

 * Clone this repository
 * Open index.html in Terminal